 Add one step to your CI pipeline and Gaffer captures your test artifacts automatically:

-- name: Upload to Gaffer uses: gaffer-sh/gaffer-uploader@v2 with: gaffer_upload_token: ${{ secrets.GAFFER_UPLOAD_TOKEN }} report_path: ./test-resultsInstant Team Sharing
+- name: Upload to Gaffer uses: gaffer-sh/gaffer-uploader@v2 with: gaffer_upload_token: ${{ secrets.GAFFER_PROJECT_TOKEN }} report_path: ./test-resultsInstant Team Sharing

 Every test run gets a URL in the Gaffer dashboard.
 Share it in Slack, add it to a bug ticket, or bookmark it for later.
 No downloads, no zip files.

-For external collaborators, you can generate public share links with configurable expiration — they view the results in their browser without needing a Gaffer account.
+For external collaborators, you can generate public share links with configurable expiration.
+They view the results in their browser without needing a Gaffer account.

 Slack Notifications